tlhackque/certtools/README.md

  If no host is specified, a file containing a list of hosts to query may my specified with -f.
 This contains lines HOST [PORT] or HOST[:PORT].
  PORT defaults to 443.
- If port is FILE, "host" is a PEM filename
+ If port is FILE or "host" starts with ., ~, or / or host includes a /, "host" is a PEM filename

  Options:
   C: bundle     CA bundle file for verification